-7.2 Comprehensive security frameworks for privacy and data protection on cybersecurity.
+6.2 Comprehensive security frameworks for privacy and data protection

+The EU Cybersecurity strategy was introduced in 2013, followed by the Directive on the security of network and information systems Network and Information Security (NIS) directive 1 in 2016, and the updated NIS Directive 2 in 2020.
+The NIS directves were the first EU-wide legislation on cybersecurity.
 Further efforts have been taken by various EU organisations to raise awareness and provide recommendations on how to address cybersecurity issues.
-In 2016, the EU's independent advisory body on data protection and privacy, the Data Protection Working Party, published its views to raise awareness about developments in the IoT and its associated security issues.
+In 2016, the EU's independent advisory body on data protection and privacy, the Data Protection Working Party, published its views to raise awareness about developments in the Internet of Things (IoT) and its associated security issues.